xsf3190/oracle-to-github-backup/README.md

 ## Use
 1. Make Oracle data and definitions available for review / sharing through private or public GITHUB repositories.
 2. Implement an automated backup / restore cycle between 2 ADB instances to enable fine-grained point-in-time recovery.
-3. Deploy a testing environment for different Oracle / Apex software versions.
+3. Deploy environment to test new Oracle / Apex software versions.
 4. Run fully scripted migrations between different platforms (caveat: ORDS metadata).

 All file commits to this repository are issued by a daily Oracle process using the GITHUB API.